Psalms For Life

 like a vast tent God pitches for the sun to sleep in.

-5 The sun appears each morning
+5 The sun emerges at dawn

 glowing like a groom on his honeymoon